ping13/heospy/Readme.md

 [HEOS]: http://heoslink.denon.com
 [HEOS account]: http://denon.custhelp.com/app/answers/detail/a_id/1968

-## Main player setting
+## Main player setting and referencing other players by name

 The class `HeosPlayer` assumes a main HEOS player, stored in the config file.
-For commands starting with `player/`, we assume that this player should be used, otherwise you need to specify the player id explicitly as a parameter.
+For commands starting with `player/`, we assume that this player should be used, otherwise you need to specify the player id explicitly as a parameter `pid`.

+You may also specify a player by name by using the fake parameter `pname`: the class `HeosPlayer` will search for a player with the given name and will try to translate it to a player id, e.g. with:

+    $ python heospy/heos_player.py -l DEBUG player/clear_queue -p pname=Kitchen
+    [...]
+    2019-01-02 20:47:35,314 INFO Issue command 'player/get_queue' with arguments {"pname": "Kitchen"}
+    2019-01-02 20:47:35,314 DEBUG translated player name 'Kitchen' to pid=-2122099729
+    2019-01-02 20:47:35,314 DEBUG telnet request heos://player/get_queue?dummy=1&pid=-2122099729
+    [...]
+    {
+      "payload": [],
+      "heos": {
+        "message": "dummy=1&pid=-2122099729&returned=0&count=0",
+        "command": "player/get_queue",
+        "result": "success"
+      }
+    }

-If this player is a lead player in a group, this group is also the main group for commands starting with `group/`.
+If the main player is a lead player in a group, this group is also the main group for commands starting with `group/`.
 Again, you can override this setting be explicitly mention the group id as a parameter.

 ## Usage with Raspberry Pi and Kodi